Super40111/App_Scripts_Attendance_Tracker/README.md

 # Part 3: Using the Spreadsheet

 The spreadsheet was made with the primary way of checking students in and out using a barcode scanner.
 How barcode scanners work with Google Sheets is that when a connected barcode scanner scans a barcode, it copies the barcode data into the selected cell, the shifts the cell down one cell as if the 'Enter' Key is pressed.
 When scanning barcodes, the 'C1' cell should be highlighted.
 When data is entered and the cell shifts to 'C2', the script will reset the cell to 'C1'.
 There is a small delay to this however, so it is recommended to wait a few seconds before entering data again.
+The right side of the form is for editing the data via scripts instead of editing it directly.
+For each command, you enter the required data for the command before hitting the button below to run the associated function.
+When editing the forms on the side for editing data, any cell with a red background only cares if there is any text present and what exactly is inserted in does not matter.
+Any cells marked in orange text are not meant to be edited, and will automatically be filled out by running certain commands.
+These commands are usually right below these orange cells.